lavive101/Musings-full-of-power/Added by Schappet.md

 Update

-This is editted in github.com
+This is edited in github.com

-Edit from Genevieve’s IPhone
+Edit from Genevieve’s iPhone